indygreg/PyOxidizer/README.rst

 variables.
 At run time, these binary arrays are parsed into richer Rust data structures, which allow Rust to access e.g. the Python bytecode for a named Python module.
-The embedded Python interpreter contains a custom *built-in extension module* which exposes these Rust data structures to Python as the ``_pymodules`` module.
-There exists a pure Python meta path importer providing an ``importlib.abc.MetaPathFinder``/``importlib.abc.Loader`` which uses the ``_pymodules`` extension module to provide access to Python source, code, and resource data.
-In order to make this importer available to the Python interpreter, at ``pyembed`` build time, the Python source code for this importer is concatenated with the ``importlib._bootstrap_external`` module (provided by the Python distribution) and compiled into Python bytecode.
-When the embedded Python interpreter is initialized, this custom bytecode is used to *bootstrap* the Python importing mechanism, allowing the entirety of the Python standard library and custom modules to be imported from memory using zero-copy access to the Python bytecode.
+The embedded Python interpreter contains a custom *built-in extension module* which implements a Python meta path importer that services import requests.
+In order to make this importer available to the Python interpreter, at ``pyembed`` build time, we compile a modified version of the ``importlib._bootstrap_external`` module (provided by the Python distribution) to Python bytecode.
+When the embedded Python interpreter is initialized, this custom bytecode calls into our *built-in extension module*, which installs itself, and allows the entirety of the Python standard library and custom modules to be imported from memory using zero-copy.

 The final output of PyOxidizer can be as simple as a single, self-contained executable containing Python and all its required modules.
 When the